openharmony/third_party_meshoptimizer/README.md

 # meshoptimizer
-Meshoptimizer is an efficient mesh optimization library that reduces the storage size of 3D mesh data and enhances rendering performance through various techniques.
-It is mainly used in the fields of graphics and game development, especially when dealing with 3D models containing a large number of polygons, it can significantly reduce the rendering burden and improve operational efficiency.
+Mesh optimizer is an efficient mesh optimization library that reduces the storage size of 3D mesh data and improves rendering performance through various techniques.
+It is mainly used for optimizing 3D models (such as pixel silver optimization, vertex caching optimization, over drawing optimization, vertex acquisition optimization, vertex quantization, shadow indexing), especially when dealing with a large number of polygon 3D models, which can significantly reduce rendering burden and improve running efficiency.

 ## Use Cases of meshoptimizer
+Gltf (Graphics Library Transmission Format) is a royalty free specification aimed at improving the efficiency of application transmission and loading of 3D scenes and models.
 The introduction of meshoptimizer on OpenHarmony is mainly for decompressing the Ext_meshopt_compress extension format in gltf.

 ## Directory Structure